 This is a common question since subwoofers are not something you want to be looking at constantly.

 Technology shouldn’t be kept in enclosed areas as it can overheat or malfunction.
-You want to ensure that your subwoofers and sound system components ( (preamp, receiver, soundbar, etc.) can breathe properly and last for a long time.
+You want to ensure that your subwoofers and sound system components ( (preamp, receiver, soundbar, etc.) can sound properly and last for a long time.

 How To Choose The Right Subwoofer For My Soundbar

-You may have a limited number of subwoofer options depending on the Soundbar.
+You may have a limited number of compact subwoofer options depending on the Soundbar.
 Some soundbars only work with one Subwoofer, while others can handle multiple subwoofers.